specklesystems/speckle-docs/user/powerbi/accessing-private-streams.md

 4. This will create a token for you.
 Make sure you copy it.
 It is the first and last time you’ll be able to see this token.
 Treat it as a _Password,_ and do not share it with anyone.
 5. Go to **Power BI > Options and Settings > Data source settings.**
 6. Go to **Global Permissions** and select your Speckle server.
-7. After selecting a server, follow **Edit Permissions > Edit > Private Stream.** Paste your *Token* into `Personal Access Token` input.
+7. After selecting a server, follow **Edit Permissions > Edit > Private Model.** Paste your *Token* into `Personal Access Token` input.

 That’s it!
 Now, Power BI will continue fetching your private data from the Speckle server.

 :::tip 📌IMPORTANT
 Delete existing servers if you have trouble seeing your server under Data sources.
-Return to the Speckle Connector and try to receive the same stream/branch/commit.
+Return to the Speckle Connector and try to receive the same model/version.
 You’ll have the option to add it from there.

 :::